Bake Play Smile

 A square lined baking tin filled with chocolate brownie mixture.

-1. Bake: Pour mix into your prepared tin and bake 25-30 min or until just cooked (a few moist crumbs is perfect).
+1. Bake: Pour the brownie batter into your prepared tin lined with parchment paper and bake 25-30 min or until just cooked (a few moist crumbs on a toothpick is perfect).
 Let the brownie cool completely before slicing into squares.

 Recipe Tips